Remains of North Dakota soldier killed in WWII to be buried

 His name is recorded on the Counts of the Missing at the National Memorial Cemetery of the Pacific in Honolulu, along with others still missing from World War II.
 A rosette will be placed next to his name to indicate he has been accounted for.

-Graveside services for Alexander on Monday will be performed by Everly-Wheatley Funerals and Cremation, of Alexandria, Virginia.
+Graveside services for Alexander on Monday were performed by Everly-Wheatley Funerals and Cremation, of Alexandria, Virginia.
 For more information on Alexander, go to https://bit.ly/3SZHXIM.